hasibzunair/viptt-net/README.md

-# ViPTT-Net: Video pretraining of spatio-temporal models for tuberculosis type classification
+# ViPTT-Net: Video pretraining of spatio-temporal model for tuberculosis type classification

 ViPTT-Net is a method that pretrains a hybrid CNN-RNN based model on realistic videos for human activity recognition task.
 It is then fine-tuned on a dataset of chest CT scans for the task of tuberculosis type classification.